List of Altair: A Record of Battles characters: Imperial Army

-Pineau is the 46-year-old (44 at the start of the series) General of the Balt-Rhein army, and was a participant in the war with Türkiye twelve years before the series.
+Pineau is the 46-year-old (44 at the start of the series) General of the Balt-Rhein army, and was a participant in the war with Turkey twelve years before the series.
 Despite his intimidating appearance and diligently performing his duties, he is an honorable person, greatly detesting the suffering the empire causes, and is part of Duke Eisenstein's anti-war faction.
 Pineau tries his best to restrain his army from abusing innocent people and strictly punishing anyone that breaks the military code.
 Unknown to Mahmut, he was the general in charge of the unit that destroyed the Tuğril tribe, though he didn't have any part in the slaughter.
 During a battle between Balt-Rhein and the Anti-Imperial Alliance, Pineau graciously accepts his death and allows himself to be beheaded by Mahmut.